wellaDIN/wei/README.md

 # Wei

 Wei is a fictious telephone company.
 This repository will contain the project for Wei interactive website.
+The website contains some information about the company, and then a catalogue of devices (divided in Smartphones, Tablets, Networking and Tv&Smart Living categories), smart life services (divided in Tv&Entertainment, Health Home, Person categories) and assistance services (divided in Lane Management, Cost Monitoring and Payment, Technical Support and Smart Life categories).
+Another page is present for device in promotion, SL services in promotion and frequently asked assistance services.
+Relation between devices and services are explicated into links between the pages of the device and the service.

 **Key Points**